 Do you offer job placement assistance?

-The campus offers career management services through the School of Chemical Sciences Career Services, Engineering Career Services, Graduate College Career Development Office, and The Career Center.
+The program offers career management services through the School of Chemical Sciences Career Services.
+On-campus students may also request additional assistance from Engineering Career Services, Graduate College Career Development Office, and The Career Center.
 They are dedicated to providing career planning advice and job search support to students.

 Is there funding, fellowships, or scholarships available for M.Eng. degree students?